- 1 Introduction

 *If a second bleeding episode occurs there is a significant chance of further episodes (up to 50%), hence it can be best to discuss early with interventional radiologists for planning further management options

-- Perforation with faecal peritonitis (mortality rate up to 50%)
+- Emergency surgery is required in those with perforation with faecal peritonitis (mortality rate up to 50%) or overwhelming sepsis

 *A recent meta-analysis showed no difference between resection vs. lavage for acute perforated diverticulitis in mortality, 30-day reoperations and unplanned readmissions, however lavage was associated with higher rates of intraabdominal abscesses, peritonitis, and increased long-term emergency reoperations.

-A Hartmann’s procedure is an emergency surgical procedure whereby the affected area of colon (sigmoid colon) is resected, with the formation of an end colostomy and the closure of the rectal stump.
+A Hartmann’s procedure (Fig. 3) involves resection of the sigmoid colon, with the formation of an end colostomy and closure of the rectal stump.
 An anastomosis with reversal of colostomy may be possible at a later date.

 - The three different manifestations of diverticiulae are diverticulosis, diverticular disease, and diverticulitis